About Us:

 Photographer

-"The manifestation of my vision coming forth is what encouraged me to establish Barkel McClane photography in 2017.
+"The manifestation of my vision coming forth is what encouraged me to establish Barkel McClane Photography in 2017.
 I am a self-taught entrepreneur with some university classes.
 I have tailored my hands and my vision to turn my dreams into a prolific work of art.
 Photos remind us of good times, special loved ones, and moments in times that have passed.
-This is the driving force for me - being able to capture these special times either at weddings, birthdays, engagements, birth announcements or in my studio.
+This is the driving force for me - being able to capture these special times either at weddings, birthdays, engagements, birth announcements, or in my studio."

 Elinor Slomba